geekette86/tflint-ruleset-labels/README.md

 You need to set :
 * GPG_FINGERPRINT
 * GITHUB_TOKEN
-to get you public key grom you GPG FINGERPRINT
+to get you public key from you GPG FINGERPRINT
 ```
 gpg --output PUBLIC.gpg --export --armor YOUR_ID
 ```